mrgeyer/classtris/README.md

 ## Que buttons

 - To load the next student, click the yellow guy on the top menu or NEXT above the student's name.
-Clicking 2,3,4 will load the NEXT student as well and assign points to the student's team and add a log entry with the given point value.
 - To load the THEN student in the que, press THEN above the student's names.
 - To manually enter a student, enter the student's name in the text field under the LATER button and click the LATER button.
 It will move the students in the que up one and place the student whose name you tyed in the que.
 The student will not be placed in the que if you do not click LATER.To confime that a student is added to the que, it will say successfully added and a log entry will be posted saying manual entry.

 - To load a new question, click the ? in the top menu.
-Clicking 4 will also load the next question and award 4 points to the student and the student's team.

 ## Teams and Points